 During our 2017 audit, we noted that TTC procured goods or services each over \$50,000 from 229 vendors through individual purchase orders, for a total of \$174 million for the period from January 2015 to June 2016, rather than using both existing Blanket Contracts or price agreements.
 Assuming that TTC is able to establish Blanket Contracts for half of the \$174 million purchases, we estimate that by establishing Blanket Contracts or expanding existing price agreements, TTC can potentially save one to five per cent of purchase costs, equivalent to \$0.5 to \$2.5 million in annual savings.
-TTC staff informed us that they are in the process of implementing this recommendation and are also gathering information to quantify the savings resulting from partially implementing this recommendation of reordering stocked vehicle parts results in improved efficiencies as additional staff time is freed up to focus on more strategic initiatives.
+TTC staff informed us that they are in the process of implementing this recommendation and are also gathering information to quantify the savings resulting from partially implementing this recommendation for the period from 2018 to 2020.
+TTC also advises that additional blankets and automation of reordering stocked vehicle parts results in improved efficiencies as additional staff time is freed up to focus on more strategic initiatives.